 And it’s great for people who aren’t keen on letting strangers into their homes.
 You also don’t have to coordinate with an installer’s schedule or pay an installation fee, and you can set up your system based on your desires instead of instructing someone else on how to do it and looking over their shoulder to make sure it’s done right.

 First, you’ll want to read reviews of the different DIY home security systems to narrow down which ones are the best fit for your needs and budget.
 Once you’ve chosen a system, you’ll need to evaluate your security needs to determine what equipment to purchase.
 The most basic system will have a keypad for arming and disarming your system and entry sensors for all your doors and windows.
 You can add motion detectors (make sure your pets won’t trigger them, especially if you have large dogs), glass break sensors, keychain remotes, cameras, smoke detectors and more.

 Many localities require an alarm permit.
 Check with your police department to see if you need one.
 If your area requires a permit and you don’t have one, expect to pay a fine the first time police are dispatched to your house or the neighbors report a false alarm.
-Also, read up on the alarm codes in your area so you are up to speed on fines.
+Also, read up on the alarm codes in your area so you are up to speed.